Q&A for Brian Partridge a local Piano Teacher in Ely.

 A. My Contract for piano tuition provides that if under 16, children will be accompanied for the duration of lessons in the teachers home by a parent or appropriate adult.
 This is partly for safeguarding reasons, although I do hold a clear and up to date Enhanced DBS check, although it is mainly because I firmly believe parents have an important role to play in their child’s learning..
 Although I am not teaching this approach, I strongly believe in the Suzuki philosophy which is built around strong parental involvement in lessons and in supervising practice time.
 This is particularly the case with younger children although as they get older the parent can still have a supportive and constructive role.

 Q. What are the benefits of learning piano?

 A. Much has been written about this and it has numerous benefits for both children and adults.
 Some examples are attached in the links below:

-A. I will aim to accommodate requests to rearrange one lesson per block purchased, (for example due to holiday commitments) provided that at least one week’s notice for any events which are foreseeable.
-I will of course make an exception to this for real emergencies or illness.
+- I will aim to accommodate requests to rearrange one lesson per block purchased, (for example due to holiday commitments) provided that at least one week’s notice is given.
 If notice is given then the lesson will be rearranged.
 If less than 7 days notice is given then the lesson will still be charged.
 This is provided for in the Contract for piano tuition

 Q. Is your activity regulated?